How can you trek in the Kanchenjunga Region?

 - Plug adapter (2 round pegs to 2 flat pegs).

-Reasons to choose Alpine Eco Trek for Kanchenjunga Base Camp Trek
+Why do we choose Alpine Eco Trek for Kanchenjunga Circuit Trekking?

-- In our itinerary, we have included one rest and acclimatization day.
-This extra day will help you acclimatize to the high altitudes and also increases chances of completing the traverse in case of any delays flying into Bhadrapur.
+04) In our itinerary, we have included one rest and acclimatization day.
+This extra day will help you acclimatize to the high altitudes and also increase the chances of completing the traverse in case of any delays flying into Bhadrapur.

-- We bring a satellite phone on Kanchenjunga Base Camp Trek.
+06) We bring a satellite phone to Kanchenjunga Base Camp Trek.
 It is essential for your guide to have reliable communications with the Agency for logistics, planning and group safety.

-- Our guides for Kanchenjunga Base Camp Trek will bring a comprehensive first aid kit plus high altitude medicine, antibiotics and other medicines.
+07) Our guides for Kanchenjunga Base Camp Trek will bring a comprehensive first aid kit plus high-altitude medicine, antibiotics and other medicines.

 Our website contains as much information as possible about Kanchenjunga Base Camp Trek.
 However, if you have any questions regarding the trip, please feel free to contact us.
 We answer all inquiries within 24 hours.
 If you want to book or enquire about this trip, you can send us an inquiry or contact our team leader directly by phone: +977 98510 36844 (Ram Kumar Adhikari).